 Native applications have always been the bane of app makers since they require separate versions for each platform.
 Up until recently, only three primary domains were cornered- Android, iOS, and Windows Phone.
 The difference of compatibilities sets new challenges as well.
 Native iOS apps are made using Swift or Objective-C and work on Apple devices.
 Android apps however are built from Java or Kotlin.
-A median price to create an app these days is $171,450 while simpler apps with less features can cost between $10,000 and $50,000.
+A median price to create an app these days is $171,450 while simpler apps with fewer features can cost between $10,000 and $50,000.

-Cross platform applications help to cut down on the code and time required to implement the same features and functionalities in a different environment which is highly advantageous during deployment.
+Cross-platform applications help to cut down on the code and time required to implement the same features and functionalities in a different environment which is highly advantageous during deployment.

 “Content is King”, so said the great Bill Gates.
 But how that content is delivered and immerses users becomes a grueling task as there may be separate teams working on them for various platforms.
-Keeping the same UI and UX doesn’t seem so difficult on cross platforms which use a uniform codebase.
+Keeping the same UI and UX doesn’t seem so difficult on cross platforms that use a uniform codebase.